 Doctor Henry Killinger does this to Doctor Venture as well in the episode "The Doctor is Sin."

 In "Memory of a Memory" of Adventure Time, the main duo Finn and Jake have to retrieve a spell from their friend Marceline's memory so that she can awaken from her slumber.
-Turns out that they were tricked by Ash (Marceliene's Ex-Boyfriend) to retrive the memory of a break up in order to rekindle his relationship with her, Or to explain it another way the "Memory" that Ash was refering to after The Reveal was not the memory of the spell at all.
+Turns out that they were tricked by Ash (Marceliene's Ex-Boyfriend) to retrive the memory of a break up so that they never broken up at all, Or to explain it another way the "Memory" that Ash was refering to after The Reveal was not the memory of the spell at all.

 In the Halloween Episode of Invader Zim, Zim and Dib gets trapped in a world filled with twisted amalgamations of characters from the Crapsack World the show takes place in, evidently inside Dib's mind.
 Of course, when they try to escape into the real world, they find it too horrifying to bear and return back to their own (apparently less) hellish dimension.